wp-plugins/download-monitor/readme.txt

 Download Monitor requires Wordpress version 2.5 or above.
 Version 3.0 is a major update and many of the template and post tags have been changed and improved.
 See the usage page for full details before upgrading.

+From version 3.3 a new database structure is being used so ensure you backup your database before upgrading (this was changed to enable multiple category support).

 For older versions of wordpress use the older Download Monitor version 2.2.3 which is available from http://wordpress.org/extend/plugins/download-monitor/download/ (tested and working in Wordpress 2.0 and 2.3).

 = Features =

-*	NEW: Built in Download Page function with built in sorting, pagination, and search.
+*	Built in Download Page function with built in sorting, pagination, and search.
 This was going to be a paid addon but i'm too nice - so please donate if you use it!
 *	Records file download hits but does **not** count downloads by wordpress admin users.
 *	Stats on downloads and a download log for viewing who downloaded when.
 *	Uses shortcodes (backward compatible with old [download#id] style).